-- The cusp correction algorithm is limited to the AoS version of the code.
-SoA implementation is under progress. - The AoS code for cusp correction is unfortunately serial.
+- The AoS and SoA codes for cusp correction are unfortunately serial.
 Since the correction needs to be applied for every ion and then for every orbital on that ion, this operation can be extremely costly (slow) for large systems.
-It is recommended to run the correction on a single fast processor and then transfer updet.cuspInfo.xml and downdet.cuspInfo.xml to the HPC cluster where longer runs will be performed. - In the AoS implementation, the cusp correction scheme generates a temporary file for every orbital and every atom.
-This can lead to a very large number of temporary files.
-It is recommended to run cusp correction in a separate directory "CuspCorrection" as suggested by the path in the wavefunction, and to do so on a high performance filesystem.
+It is recommended to run the correction on a single fast processor and then transfer updet.cuspInfo.xml and downdet.cuspInfo.xml to the HPC cluster where longer runs will be performed.

-• -psi\tag
+• -psi_tag